 Advantages of Self-Ligating Braces

-- Fewer adjustments are needed to the archwire which means fewer trips to the orthodontist
+- Fewer adjustments are needed to the archwire, which means fewer trips to the orthodontist.

-- No ligatures in place make brushing and flossing easier and more effective
+- No ligatures in place make brushing and flossing easier and more effective.

-The American Journal of Orthodontics and Dentofacial Orthopedics cited a study that was done which stated, “Self-ligating bracket systems displayed a significantly lower level of frictional resistance, dramatically less chair-time for archwire removal and insertion, and promoted infection-control when compared with polyurethane elastomeric and stainless-steel tie wire ligation for ceramic and metal twin brackets.”
+The American Journal of Orthodontics and Dentofacial Orthopedics cited a study that stated, “Self-ligating bracket systems displayed a significantly lower level of frictional resistance, dramatically less chair-time for archwire removal and insertion, and promoted infection-control when compared with polyurethane elastomeric and stainless-steel tie wire ligation for ceramic and metal twin brackets.”

 What Conditions are Treated with Self-Ligating Braces?